Skip to main content

 “I don’t claim to be above it all.
 But to take a leap of faith with someone…” He stopped as she smiled.

 “Then don’t.”
-She shrugged, “You are chasing an idea of love others fed you.
+She shrugged, “You are chasing an idea of love that others fed you.
 Find your own.”

 “Maybe.”
-The sun was long gone now and the beaches were being emptied.
+The sun was long gone now, and the beaches were being emptied.
 Ajabdeh checked the time on her phone.
 Pratap took it as an indication that she needed to leave.

-The drinks were over and Pratap offered to pay the bill.
+The drinks were over, and Pratap offered to pay the bill.

 “Fine, let me buy dinner then.”
 She insisted.